-As businesses face difficult decisions due to the coronavirus pandemic (COVID-19), many people are navigating the fear of layoffs, pay cuts and constant changes in the workforce.
+As businesses face difficult decisions, many people are navigating the fear of layoffs, pay cuts and constant changes in the workforce.

 Can you relate?
 If so, thinking of your career, where you are now and where you would like to be is not unusual.